DefaultLP/UnityEditorStyles/README.md

 | --- | --- | --- |
 | <h3>CN EntryInfoIcon</h3> | ![Alt text](Dark/img/CN%20EntryInfoIcon_text.png) | ![Alt text](Dark/img/CN%20EntryInfoIcon_textless.png) |

 Some styles do not support text.
-Those are usually only ment for icons.
+Those are usually only meant for icons.
 <br><br>

 ### Then what is this?